-The Tree of Life – An Ancient Symbol That Still Draws Us In
+The Tree of Life Mosaic – An Ancient Symbol That Still Draws Us In

 Ask someone about the Tree of Life, and you’re likely to get a variety of responses.
-The image and meaning vary, and someone in Turkey will have an entirely different concept in mind than someone who is familiar with Norse mythology.
-In the many manifestations of the motif in art, there is an underlying message of interconnectedness and beauty that don’t belong to any one culture or belief.
+The image and meaning vary, and someone in Turkey will have an entirely different concept in mind than someone who is familiar with Norse mythology mosaic.
+In the many manifestations of the motif in art, there is an underlying message of interconnection and beauty that don’t belong to any one culture or belief.

 So, what are the common features and meanings throughout time and geography?
 Looking at these will allow us to cover some of the history and context of this popular and powerful image.